juliejonak/Software_Architecture_Notes/comparingAPIs.md

 For the most part, when using RESTful APIs, the team must understand how users will interact with the endpoint before setting it up.

+RESTful APIs aren't setup to be asynchronous so there can be latency issues if it's being hit by many clients at once.
+There are tactics to minimize this issue (setting up multiple duplicates or sharding).

 <br>

 > Overfetching: Downloading superfluous data